 Jim Burt Screenwriting Prize

-This prize was created to continue the work of the late Jim Burt in recognizing and nurturing new longform screenwriting talent by awarding development support to an exceptionally promising unproduced longform screenplay that tells a Canadian story.
-In a 20-year career at the CBC, Jim’s championing of Canadian writers and their stories resulted in the production of some 75 longform dramas including The War Between Us, The Boys of St. Vincent, The Arrow, Peacekeepers, and Nights Below Station Street.
-These productions met with national and international acclaim and embodied excellence in Canadian storytelling.
+In a 20-year career at the CBC, Jim’s championing of Canadian writers and their stories resulted in the production of some 75 longform dramas including Big Bear, The Boys of St. Vincent, Little Criminals and Million Dollar Babies.
+These productions met with national and international acclaim and embodied excellence in Canadian stories.

-The Jim Burt Award is made possible with the generous support of individual donors as well as:
+The Jim Burt Award is made possible with the generous support of private donors as well as the following.